 Map 7.
-Intact Forest Patches and Biodiversity
+Intact Forest Patches, Rock Habitat, and Biodiversity

 Table 7 lists stresses impacting species in forest and woodland habitats, and conservation actions landowners and partners can take to address those stresses.
 Maintaining a diverse population of forest birds requires dynamic forest landscapes with mosaics of age classes, structural and spatial complexity.
 Efforts to manage and restore both early-successional and late-successional, interior forest habitats are needed for many SGCN.
-Several priority salamander species depend on rare rock and cave habitats within forested landscapes and are sensitive to forest fragmentation and disturbance.
-Interior forest birds are threatened where there is an overabundance of deer browsing in the understory, forest fragmentation and related brood parasitism and nest predation.
-Other bird species are stressed by forest maturation and the loss of early-successional habitat.
-In addition to habitat impacts, Eastern Whip-poor-will are stressed by road collision mortality, and American Woodcock populations are impacted by hunting, particularly if the decline in migrants increases hunting pressure on the breeding population.
-Ruffed Grouse suffer from the impacts of West Nile Virus.
-Eastern Box Turtle are threatened by road collisions, disease, and illegal collection.
-Timber Rattlesnakes suffer from illegal collection and persecution.
-Outside of West Virginia, species including Golden-winged Warbler and Blue-winged Warbler are stressed by habitat loss in their wintering grounds.
+Interior forest birds are threatened where there is an overabundance of deer browsing in the understory, forest fragmentation and related brood parasitism and nest predation, and a lack of forest heterogeneity on a landscape scale.
+Direct stresses include road collision mortality (Eastern Box Turtle, Whip-poor-Will and Broad Winged Hawk), disease (Eastern Box Turtle and Ruffed Groused), illegal collection and persecution (Green Salamander, Eastern Box Turtle, Timber Rattlesnake.
+American Woodcock may be stressed if the decline in migrants increases hunting pressure on the breeding population.
+Rare plants are stressed by hydrological changes, ground disturbance or trampling.